Liability vs Full Coverage: Cost Comparison and Which to Choose

 Is liability-only enough if I have savings to cover a car replacement?

 It can be, depending on your car's value and your financial cushion.
 If you can comfortably absorb the full loss of your vehicle without serious financial hardship, and your car's value is relatively low, liability-only may be a reasonable choice.
-However, you should still consider adding uninsured motorist coverage and medical payments coverage to protect yourself beyond just your vehicle.
+However, you should still consider adding uninsured motorist coverage and medical payments coverage (MedPay or PIP) to protect yourself — especially given that a combined 33.4% of drivers on the road are currently uninsured or underinsured per the most recent IRC data.

 Compare Car Insurance Rates in Ohio